absolute-quantum/DoctrineEncryptBundle/README.md

 This is a fork from the original bundle created by ambta which can be found here:
 [ambta/DoctrineEncryptBundle](https://github.com/ambta/DoctrineEncryptBundle)

-This bundle has updated security by not rolling it's own encryption and using verified standardized library's from the field.
+This bundle has updated security by not rolling its own encryption and using verified standardized library's from the field.

 ### Using [Halite](https://github.com/paragonie/halite)